 Everyone knows someone who has been diagnosed with cancer.
 Receiving Cancer news is just so shocking.
 It makes us feel completely helpless and makes us ask: why him/her/me?
 Will he/she/I survive?
 Could he/she/I have prevented it?

-I remember when my father was diagnosed with colon cancer.
-My whole family was filled with fear and despair, I could not even imagine a world without his beautiful eyes and his wisdom!
-At the same time, I was very angry.
+A friend once told the story about her father who was diagnosed with colon cancer.
+The whole family was filled with fear and despair, unable to imagine a world without his beautiful eyes and his wisdom!
+At the same time, the now grown children were very angry.
 Why did he not do anything to prevent that?
-I knew little about cancer but knew that a healthy lifestyle could help to prevent some diseases.
-My father was an obese, sedentary smoker which increased his risk in developing cancer.
+They knew little about cancer but enough to realize that a healthy lifestyle can prevent some diseases.
+Her father was an obese, sedentary smoker which increased his risk in developing cancer.

-Dad had surgery and luckily recovered.
-As a result, we started to explore how lifestyle can actually reduce risks of developing cancer and even prevent it.
+Luckily the surgery was successful and he recovered.
+As a result, the whole family started to explore how lifestyle can actually reduce risks of developing cancer and even prevent it.
 According to an American study only 5–10% of all cancer cases can be attributed to genetic defects, whereas the remaining 90–95% have their root cause in the environment and lifestyle, with as many as 30–35% linked to diet.

 A comprehensive review of thousands of studies on diet, physical activity, and weight conducted for the World Cancer Research Fund and the American Institute for Cancer Research pointed to the benefits of eating a mostly plant-based diet.
 At the same time, several studies demonstrated that long-term consumption of red meat and particularly of processed meat is associated with an increased risk of total mortality, cardiovascular disease, colorectal cancer and type 2 diabetes.

 Some superfoods in a plant-based diet appear to be particularly healthy and useful in cancer prevention.
 Here are 10 superfoods that can greatly contribute to lowering risks factors for developing cancer: